sonic1200/PimpMyJira/README.md

 ![Backlog Board](https://github.com/sonic1200/PimpMyJira/raw/master/screen2.png)

 # Versions
+- **version 5.0** : Update new DOM change detection model to fit with modern browsers implementation.
+Some refactor to bring a more robust rendering.
+Add a new configuration panel to activate/deactivate features on the fly via a new floatting configuration button on the Jira page.
+You can drag&Drop this config button were you want on the page, the position is stored in browser cache and will remain even after a restart.
+Adding also a cache configuration to retain the activated/deactivated features.
 - **Version 4.1** : Fix bug with extra fields on JIRA 8.
 Previous version wasn't working properly when using more than 2 extra fields.
 You can now use an unlimited number of extra fields in the board configuration.
 - **Version 4.0** : Stable support for JIRA 8.
 Extra field placement is now correctly set.
 Still a known issue with colors not updated correctly (missing refresh event will be added in a future update).
 Add NEW feature to add color on the Epics button in the Epic panel in backlog view (use the color set from the Epic panel).
 Reduced height of all lines in backlog view to add more lines on screen (can be switched to OFF in the configuration section of the script).
 Small cleanup of unused functions.
 - **Version 3.9** : Add preliminary support for JIRA 8.
 New function to detect Jira version and apply correct script branch.
 Repair broken extra fields on JIRA 8 - WORK IN PROGRESS - NEED MORE WORK but functionnal. **Known issue** : line colorization is not correctly updated in backlog and sprint view.
 Partial update.
 Need to rework this script section.
 Some code cleanup - Prepare for version 4.0 !